Bread Dad

 • Optional – Sprinkle a small amount of coarse salt (large crystals) on top of the dough.

-• Place the bread pan in the oven and bake for 40 minutes or golden brown.
+• Place the bread pan in the oven and bake for 40 minutes at 375 F (or until the bread is golden brown).
 Wear oven mitts when dealing with the bread pan & a hot oven.

 • When done, remove the bread pan from the oven.
 Wear oven mitts.